MakeSchool-Tutorials/Makestagram-Swift-V3/P04-Setup-App-Structure/content.md

 The goal of this tutorial is to build a photo sharing app.
 Users shall be able to share photos, follow users and interact with other users through likes.

-This is detailed list of features our app will have:
+This is a detailed list of features our app will have:

 - Sign up and login with email/password
 - Follow other users